It’s really easy to create a landing page.

 In this article, I’ll share 6 elements that might lead to poor landing page conversions and I’ll also share tools and strategies to help you resolve issues with them.

 Do you have poor conversions on landing pages?
 Check out this cheat sheet to get to know which elements you should split test.

 If you suspect a culprit from these elements, then consider testing it.

 Ready to increase your sales?

-Let’s jump to the first element.
+Let’s jump to the first element of landing page optimization.